Key Points for 2026

 Tokyo Metropolitan Government Open Data Catalog Site

 You can search for examples of actual open data use in a list format, and access rankings of open data are also available.
-Additionally, you can submit requests for the open data you need.
+You can also submit requests for the open data you need.

 Tokyo Metropolitan Open Data Community

-To further expand efforts to promote open data use, we will build an open data community to activate communication among users and strengthen connections with the metropolitan government.
+To further expand efforts to promote open data use, we are building an open data community to activate communication among users and strengthen connections between users and the metropolitan government.

-Please use hashtags to share information about entry reports, event participation, and any questions you have during the implementation stage.
+Please use hashtags to share entry reports, event participation updates, and any questions during the implementation stage.

 #Tokyo_ODH

-• Tokyo Governor's Cup Open Data Hackathon Management Office (Trustee: Mizuho Research & Technologies, Inc.)
+• Governor's Cup Open Data Hackathon Management Office (Trustee: Mizuho Bank, Ltd.)

 9_opendata-hackathon.tokyo@mizuho-rt.co.jp